Andrew Benintendi Player Props: White Sox vs. Rays

-The Chicago White Sox and Andrew Benintendi, who went 0-for-4 last time in action, take on Zach Eflin and the Tampa Bay Rays at Guaranteed Rate Field, Friday at 7:10 PM ET.
+The Chicago White Sox and Andrew Benintendi, who went 1-for-4 last time in action, battle Calvin Faucher and the Tampa Bay Rays at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rays.
+He had a one-hit showing in his most recent game (1-for-4) against the Rays.

 Andrew Benintendi Game Info & Props vs. the Rays